connyay/drio/README.md

       but would be nice to not have that dependency.
 - [ ] Docs
 - [ ] Tests
+- [ ] Reduce the size of the chonker docker image

 [computershare]: https://www.computershare.com/us
 [nakedshortselling]: https://en.wikipedia.org/wiki/Naked_short_selling